abelsj60/lexical-401/lined-code-node/v1/README.md

 # LinedCodeNode

+Ver: 1.01

 ## Overview

-Lexical's can't place code in lines by default.
+Lexical can't place code in lines by default.

 The `LinedCodeNode` can.
 This is useful when creating code editors, calling attention to specific lines, or toggling color schemes, line-number visibility, and more, at the touch of a button.